HL7/cds-hooks/input/pagecontent/index.md

 conforming to this guide.
 While changes to this guide become infrequent and tightly constrained, new hooks will continue to be specified and matured in the Library.

+Well-tuned implementations improve patient safety and clinician efficiency; poorly tuned ones can amplify cognitive load and alert fatigue.
+Optimising human factors is therefore an active research area outside the scope of this specification.

 See [https://cds-hooks.org/](https://cds-hooks.org/) for additional information, resources and ways to get involved.

 ### Conformance Language